INFO-4602-5602/project1-team/README.md

 The visualizations chosen addressed the requirements of the project in terms of diversity of visualization types:
 * Spatial and non-spatial: our second and third visualizations are spatial, and other visualizations are non-spatial
-* Merged attributes across multiple CSVs: `Building ID` was merged across `ZayoHackathonData_Opportunities.csv` and `ZayoHackathonData_Buildings.csv` to associate `Latitude` and `Longitude` with an `Opportunity ID`, `Opportunity ID` was merged across `ZayoHackathonData_Opportunities.csv`, `ZayoHackathonData_Buildings.csv`, `ZayoHackathonData_CPQs.csv`, and `ZayoHackathonData_Accounts.csv`
+* Merged attributes across multiple CSVs:
+..* `Building ID` was merged across `ZayoHackathonData_Opportunities.csv` and `ZayoHackathonData_Buildings.csv` to associate `Latitude` and `Longitude` with an `Opportunity ID`, ..* `Opportunity ID` was merged across `ZayoHackathonData_Opportunities.csv`, ..* `ZayoHackathonData_Buildings.csv`, `ZayoHackathonData_CPQs.csv`, and `ZayoHackathonData_Accounts.csv`
 * Over five different attributes: `City`, `State`, `Latitude`, `Longitude`, `Term In Months`, `StageName`, `Total BRR` + some derived features (percentage of open opportunities by city, prediction probability)

 More specifically, we chose each of the visualization types we did:
 1. To explain important features in distinguishing won from lost opportunities.
 A tree was a natural choice, since the algorithm generates several decision trees.
 A bar chart was chosen to display feature importances.
 The y-scale on the bar chart was ommitted since we only care about the ranking of features.
 2. To give a more general overview of open opportunities.
 A bubble chart was chosen because of the natural hierarchy between cities and states.
 3. To show how opportunities are distributed across the United States.
 Since the data is spatial, a map seemed to make the most sense.
 4. To describe how much won, lost, or potential money is in each state.
-A bar chart was the most obvious way of representing this data to us.
+A bar chart seemed to be the most obvious way of representing this data.
 5. To show a detailed view of contract length by opportunities won and lost.
 A bar chart is a natural way to represent distributions.

 <h4>Above & Beyond</h4>